Pam Krueger: Hi everybody, I’m Pam Krueger. I’m the founder of Wealthramp, and I’m joined today by Matt Roberts who’s […]

 To hold yourself out as a fee-only advisor, you cannot also sell life insurance, annuities or any other investment for commission.
 Fee-only advisors work for their clients and ONLY get paid an hourly rate, a fixed annual retainer or a percentage of the investment assets they manage for their clients.
 The advice they give is independent of the products recommended.

-Fee ranges are all over the map, but generally average somewhere between 1-2% of the total value of the investments being managed.
-Say you have a $500,000 portfolio that you manage with the help of a fee-based (that is, asset-based) adviser charging 1% of your portfolio’s value each year.
+Fee arrangements can vary.
+Some financial planners and advisors are paid on a retainer or hourly basis.
+Most fee-only advisors will charge clients based on a percentage of the assets they manage for you.
+Fees can vary, but they generally average somewhere around 1% of the total value of the investments being managed.
+Say you have a $500,000 portfolio that you manage with the help of a fee-only (that is, asset-based) adviser charging 1% of your portfolio’s value each year.
 In that case, you’re paying $5,000 a year for that guidance.
+At the end of the day, whether it’s retainer, a negotiated flat fee or based on assets under management, their fees are based on time and complexity of each client’s situation.

-But if this advisor generates stable, reasonable returns regardless of the market gyrations and keeps you from going off the rails whenever there’s market drama, or taking too much risk unknowingly, then a fee of up to 1.5% may be well deserved.
-If there’s a downside to fee-based management it’s that even when the overall market has a terrible year, your investment advisor still gets paid, so it’s important to hire someone who has expertise in both up and down cycles.
+But if this advisor generates stable, reasonable returns regardless of the market gyrations and keeps you from going off the rails whenever there’s market drama, or taking too much risk unknowingly, then that fee may be well deserved.
+If there’s a downside to fee-only management it’s that even when the overall market has a terrible year, your investment advisor still gets paid, so it’s important to hire someone who has expertise in both up and down cycles.

 While the term “fee-based” may sound very similar to “fee-only,” there are key distinctions.
-The fee-based model can be vulnerable to the same conflicts of interest that the commission structure entails.
+This can be confusing.
+The fee-based model can introduce the very the same conflicts of interest that the commission structure entails.
 I know lots of really qualified advisors who are mainly fee-based (the majority of their revenues come from fees), but they can offer you a mutual fund or an investment that normally comes with a commission.
 For example, an advisor might really believe strongly in a fund family that has a sales commission or ‘load’ built in, but I’ve even seen cases where the advisor will make sure that cost does not come out of your pocket.

 Whichever way you compensate your advisor, just make sure you get it down in the form of a simple, clear written statement.
 I always say, from my days as a broker, the thicker the documentation that explains an advisor’s compensation, the more you’ll pay for that advice.